talha-riaz/myCourses-LoginBot/README.md

 In order to use the bot, we need to perform a one time setup.
 This is to install all the necessary dependencies.
 <ol>
   <li> Installing Chromedriver <br>
-    Download the version corresponding to your Google Chrome from <a href="https://chromedriver.chromium.org/"> here </a>
+    Download the version corresponding to your Google Chrome from <a href="https://chromedriver.chromium.org/downloads"> here. </a>
   </li>

 </ol>